reginaldford/sms/readme.md

 # STATUS QUO:

+SMS Stands for Symbolic Math System.
+The application is a minimal algebraic system and a functional programming language.
+The SMS language is lexically scoped, weakly typed, and functional.
+SMS currently has no compiler.

-SMS is a terminal program that interprets commands like `a = 4 * cos(0.5);` and `delete a;` to set and destroy variables, respectively.
+The C prorgam compiles to a terminal application which interprets commands like `a = 4 * cos(0.5);` and `rm a;` to calculate, set, and destroy variables.

 The program currently parses, evaluates, and stores mathematical expressions, strings, and data structures like arrays and contexts.
 Contexts are user defined objects with key-value pairs.
-Functions can also be called with dynamic scoping for the variables.
+Functions can also be called with lexical scoping for variables and functions.

 To exit the program, use `ctrl + c` or enter `exit;` The syntax is expected to rapidly change for a while.
 The variable names must start with underscores or a letter and variables can store mathematical expressions, strings, numbers, contexts and arrays of the forementioned things.

 After a command, the garbage collector is executed.
 The garbage collector uses the stop and copy algorithm.
 The whitespace characters in the provided examples are optional, and are for readability.
 All commands end with a semicolon (;) .
 You can try the following examples:

+Direct calculations can be performed with any mathematical expression followed by a semicolon.
-Direct computations.
-The resulting value will not be stored for later use:
+The resulting value will be calculated and printed to the screen, but not stored for later use:

 `2 + sqrt(7);`

 Calculation and storage of double precision numbers:

-`a = 4E-2;`
+`a = 2 + sqrt(7)`

-`b = sqrt(a);`
+`b = sqrt(a) + 1.27E-3;`

-`c = a + b;`
+`c = (a + b)/2;`

 To see which variables are currently set, enter:

 `self ;`

-Hyperbolic trigonometric expressions:

-`a = sinh(a/b) + c ;`

 The meta operator (:) stores expressions :

 `expression = : +(a,b,c);`

+Call the function later with this syntax:

+`expression {}`

+Override specific variables:

+`expression {b=6}`

 Store structured data with no evaluation: